SystemsApproach/tcpcc/avoidance.rst

 |alpha| = 30 KBps and |beta| = 60 KBps, then we can think of |alpha| as specifying
 that the connection needs to be occupying at least 3 extra buffers in the network and |beta| as specifying that the connection should occupy no more than 6 extra buffers in the network.
-In practice, a setting of |alpha|
+This setting of |alpha|
-to 1 buffer and |beta| to 3 buffers works well.
+and |beta| worked well in practice when Vegas was first deployed, but as we'll see in the next section, these parameters continue to be tuned for changing circumstances.

 Finally, you will notice that TCP Vegas decreases the congestion window linearly, seemingly in conflict with the rule that multiplicative